ljunggren/boozang-docs/README.md

 By modeling the application, the boozang engine can auto-generate tests that do not originate from business requirements but are still important.
 This gives you a baseline of tests to work as a health-check for the application functionality.

-## Integrations and test scheduling
+## CI integration and test scheduling

 ![parallel-unsplash](images/day-planner-828611_1280.jpg)